-City Backpackers Stockholm is the friendliest hostel in town with a great bar terrace, cosy chill our area and a sauna – yes for real.
-They’re located close to all the shops in the city centre and a great place to meet other travelers.
+City Backpackers Stockholm is the friendliest hostel in town!
+With a great bar terrace, cosy chill out area, and a sauna, you’re bound to love it!
+They’re located close to all the shops in the city centre, and it’s a great place to meet other travellers.
 Don’t miss the Viking Tours for something a little bit different!

 We hope these tips have encouraged you to take on Scandinavia, even on a backpacker budget!

 For more information on Sweden, check out our post, Stockholm Food Guide.
 And for more information on Copenhagen, check out our posts, 5 Summer Time Things to Do in Copenhagen, Copenhagen Food Guide, Copenhagen Overview, and 6 Things To See in Copenhagen.